addy-ore/laravel-fluent/README.md

 }
 ```

-Relations method declaration is still required for proper autocompletion.
-However, the package can automatically resolve relations from attributes.
+The package can automatically resolve relations from attributes, but be aware that there will be no autocompletion for the associated laravel-style methods.

 ```php
 <?php